miniconnect/miniconnect/README.md

 and, in the case of a read-only database, flexible orchestration, replication like a static content.

-HoloDB is in a separated repository:
+HoloDB can be found in a separated repository:

 https://github.com/davidsusu/holodb